Hyderabadi Muslims: Language and literature

 The period of Nizams saw a growth of literary growth since after printing was introduced in Hyderabad.
 In 1824 AD, the first collection of Urdu Ghazals named Gulzar-e-Mahlaqa (Mahlaqa's garden of flowers) written by Mah Laqa Bai, was printed and published from Hyderabad.

 After the Revolt of 1857, many Urdu writers, scholars and poets who lost their patronage at Delhi made Hyderabad their home, that grew and brought reforms in the literary and poetry work.
 Scholars continued to migrate to Hyderabad during the reign of Asaf Jah VI and his successor Asaf Jah VII.
 These included Shibli Nomani, Dagh Dehlvi, Fani Badayuni, Josh Malihabadi, Ali Haider Tabatabai, Zahir Dehlvi and many others.

 The reign of Nizam VII saw many reforms in literary work.
 For the first time in history the Nizams introduced Urdu as a language of court, administration and education.
 Other notable poets, scholars and writers of the early 20th century are Amjad Hyderabadi, Makhdoom Mohiuddin, Sayyid Shamsullah Qadri, Mohiuddin Qadri Zore and Sulaiman Areeb.
 Maharaja Sir Kishen Pershad, although not a Muslim himself, was steeped in Hyderabadi Muslim Culture and wrote poetry under the pen name Shad.

-In 2017, Urdu was declared the second official language of the state of Telangana (after Telugu).
+In 2017, Urdu was declared the second official language of Telangana (after Telugu), recognizing the linguistic heritage of Urdu-speaking communities.
 This move was praised by many, especially Muslims of Hyderabad who spoke Urdu as their mother tongue.
+But the implementation of Urdu both professional and public spaces has been unorganized and not fully implemented.

+Despite these institutional and structural challenges, there are encouraging signs of cultural revival.
+Youth in Hyderabad are rediscovering Urdu in modern contexts—gathering in heritage venues to share couplets, storytelling, and conversations accompanied by tea, making the language more accessible and dynamic than ever.
+Institutions like Maulana Azad National Urdu University (MANUU) continue to promote the language through innovations such as e-content platforms, audio-visual series like "Urdu Nama" and "Shaheen‑e‑Urdu," and academic textbook workshops to strengthen Urdu’s role in higher education.